lizhang20/missing-semester-2020/README.md

 #### Continuous integration (CI)

-Such as Github Pages: every push to `master` will built site avaliable on a particular Github domain.
+Such as Github Pages: every push to `master` will build a site available on a particular Github domain.

 #### Different kinds of testing